resilient-tech/india-compliance-docs/pages/docs/configuration/gst_setup.md

 - ## Item Master

-You can configure HSN, Tax Templeate, etc for item from Item Master.
+You can configure HSN, Tax Template, etc for item from Item Master.

 Item Taxes can be configured from the taxes tab as below.
 - If the item is not eligible for claiming ITC, it can be configured from here and GST will be reversed for such item when a purchase is made.